 Doing It For The Kids

 Variety was founded in 1928 and the Bash began in 1984 when Dick Smith invited a bunch of mates for a “drive in the bush” to raise funds.
-This year (2019) will be Form1’s seventh year.
-Every year around 100 cars participate and drive across Australia, visiting many remote schools and raising money for kids in need.
+This year (2025) will be Form1’s 11th year.
+Every year around 100+ cars participate and drive across Australia, visiting many remote schools and raising money for kids in need.

 The track is different every year but it always starts and finishes in a town starting with the letter B. Our biggest trip was over 8000KM, on mostly dirt roads, from Bass Hill (Sydney) to Bunbury (Perth) and onto Broome.
 Every car has a minimum of two people in it – a navigator and a driver – so the driving’s shared.
 Every morning you pick up your route notes and there’s an ongoing joke, ‘never follow a Bash car’, because they’re always getting lost.
 We’ve been lost a few times.